software-engineering-at-home/content/channel/001-Topic-Overview-for-2021.md

 Programming Languages are all different ways of providing instructions to computers.
 In this specialism I want to look at named programming languages; for example how to get started, what the prerequisites are, what integrated development environments (IDEs) are available, and matching test frameworks to use.

-I'll try and cover languages I am most familiar with, but am happy to explore new programming languages to compare and contrast.
-Topics to explore include .NET, Bash, C++, Java, JavaScript, Java !== JavaScript, Python, and Regular Expressions.
+I'll try to cover languages I am most familiar with, but am happy to explore new programming languages to compare and contrast.

+Topics to explore include:
+- .NET, Bash, C++,
+- Java, JavaScript, Java !== JavaScript,
+- Python, and Regular Expressions.

 ---